Visa policy of Antigua and Barbuda: Future changes

+Visa on arrival

+Substitute visa

+Holders of a valid visa or permanent residence permit issued by any Schengen Area member state, Canada, the United Kingdom or the United States may obtain a visa on arrival for a maximum stay of 30 days.

-Electronic Entry Visa
+Electronic visa (e-Visa)

-Visitors from countries that require a visa for Antigua and Barbuda can apply for an Electronic Entry Visa (EEV) online.
+Citizens of other countries must obtain an Electronic Entry Visa (EEV).
 Biometrics, if required, will be taken on arrival.

 Visitor statistics

 Most visitors arriving to Antigua and Barbuda as tourists are from the following countries of nationality: This does not include numbers of tourists disembarking as part of a cruise.